SChinchi/LogViewer/README.md

 - Main screen
   - Add loading progress bar for big files.
 Optimisation might also be possible when parsing the log.
-- Console
-  - Consider making long error messages collapsable/expandable upon clicking to reduce the list's length when error spam is prominent.
 - Diagnostics
   - Capture mods that corrupt code with bad IL.